KittyGiraudel/sass-guidelines/en/_sass.md

 Since then, Sass (the preprocessor) has been providing two different syntaxes: Sass (not all-caps, [please](http://sassnotsass.com)), also known as *the indented syntax*, and SCSS.
 Which one to use is pretty much up to you since both are strictly equivalent in features.
 It’s only a matter of aesthetics at this point.

-Sass’s whitespace-sensitive syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
+Sass’ whitespace-sensitive syntax relies on indentation to get rid of braces, semi-colons and other punctuation symbols, leading to a leaner and shorter syntax.
 Meanwhile, SCSS is easier to learn since it’s mostly some tiny extra bits on top of CSS.

 <p>I, myself, prefer SCSS over Sass because it is closer to CSS and friendlier to most developers.
 Because of that, SCSS is the default syntax throughout these guidelines.
 You can switch to Sass indented syntax in the <button type="button" data-modal-show="options-panel" class="link-like">side panel</button>.</p>